Samuel-Osei321/11117640_DCIT205/Samuel Osei/readme.md

-- A BRIEF INTRODUCTION AND THE PURPOSE OF THE WEBSITE.
-**This project aims to create a comprehensive website for the Computer Science Department, featuring 10 pages, each dedicated to a different aspect of the department.
+- A BRIEF INTRODUCTION AND THE PURPOSE OF THE WEBSITE. ** This project aims to create a comprehensive website for the Computer Science Department, featuring 10 pages, each dedicated to a different aspect of the department.
 The purpose of this website is to provide information about various facets of the Computer Science Department, including courses, faculty, research, events, and more.**

 - 🌱 I’m currently learning **Information Technology**

-- 🔭 Clone The Repository
+- 🔭 Clone The Repository **
-**• Open a terminal on your machine. • Navigate to the directory where you want to clone the project. • Run the following command: git clone https://github.com/your-username/computer-science-dept-website.git • Change into the project directory: cd computer-science-dept-website**
+• Open a terminal on your machine. • Navigate to the directory where you want to clone the project.
+• Run the following command: git clone https://github.com/your-username/computer-science-dept-website.git.
+• Change into the project directory: cd computer-science-dept-website**

-- Project Reflection
+- Project Reflection **
-**In the process of creating this website, I have gained valuable experience in web development and project management.
+In the process of creating this website, I have gained valuable experience in web development and project management.
 Some key takeaways from this project include: CSS and HTML Proficiency: I've become more adept at structuring HTML documents and applying CSS styling.
 Git Version Control: Enhanced my understanding of version control using Git, including cloning repositories and managing branches.
 Project Organization: Learned how to structure a multi-page website, ensuring clarity and coherence in the user experience.
 Documentation: Realized the importance of clear and concise documentation for both the codebase and the project as a whole.**

-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>